Dizbdeedee/gmodhaxe/README.md

 Externs have been generated from scraped info from an older version of the gmod wiki.
 Things may be improperly typed.

+This has been developed alongside a new gamemode I hope to release soon - [Decept/Infect](https://github.com/ponobodod/deceptinfect).
+See this project for examples of use for this library.

 ## Why?
 Haxe comes with some advantages over just plain (gmod) lua development